AlbertXDing/cse15l-lab-reports/lab1/lab-report-1.md

 **Remotely Connecting**

-1.Find your account information here: https://sdacs.ucsd.edu/~icc/index.php.
+- Find your account information here: https://sdacs.ucsd.edu/~icc/index.php.
 Enter your current UCSD username and student ID in the "Account Lookup" section.
 After submission, look for the account that starts with "cs15lwi22".
 This is your CSE 15l specific account.

-2.Open a terminal window in VS Code(Terminal button on the top of the screen -> New Terminal) and type the command:
+- Open a terminal window in VS Code(Terminal button on the top of the screen -> New Terminal) and type the command:

 $ ssh cs15wi22…@ieng6.ucsd.edu
 (... are the letters in your account)

-3.A message will be displayed.
+- A message will be displayed.
 Type yes and press enter.

-4.A prompt for your password will show up.
+- A prompt for your password will show up.
 Type in your password carefully because the text that you are typing does not actually appear even though it is being inputted to the terminal.
 After typing in your password, something similar to this screenshot should be displayed.

 ![Image](2.png)

-5.To logout of a remote server, type exit.
+- To logout of a remote server, type exit.

 **Trying Some Commands**